Note: this information is also found on the back of the printed transfer and on the second page of the download form.

 2. Employees (Board Policy and Procedure J-152)

-3. Magnet Transfers (Board Policy and Procedure J-152)
+3. Sibling of a currently enrolled student (Board Policy and Procedure J-152)

 4. Continuation in Project GRAD (Board Policy and Procedure J-152)

 5. Academic Program of Study (Board Policy and Procedure J-152)

 6. Others in Knox County (Board Policy and Procedure J-152)

 7. Out-of-County (After all Knox County students have been assigned)(Board Policy and Procedure J-152)

 Transportation – Transportation will not be provided by Knox County Board of Education.
 Unless so stated, transportation shall be the responsibility of the parents, guardians or students.